crscheid/image-watch/README.md

 # What is image-watcher?

-The image-watcher is a simple docker container that will monitor and aggregate multiple image URLs into a security camera console like image grid.
+The image-watcher is a really simple docker container that will monitor and aggregate multiple image URLs into a security camera console like image grid.
 It will then distribute this image according to user preferences either via writing to local disk or by sending to [Seafile](http://www.seafile.com/).
 It currently supports up to 9 images.

 # How to use this image